1220

 CONCLUSIONS: This report of a severe burn survivor shows the rupture experienced with intense suffering in a context of changes, involving the survivor's personal, social and professional life.

-Stress, Psychological.
+Keywords: Stress, Psychological.
 Pain.
 Burns.
 Rehabilitation.

-INTRODUCTIONCare for burns victims implies the consideration of the trauma experience as the person and relatives experienced it.
+Care for burns victims implies the consideration of the trauma experience as the person and relatives experienced it.
 The burn experience gains different meanings for the trauma victim, for the relatives and professionals; permeated by different expectations and objectives, which entail implications for the way they experience the burn and for decision making on the treatment.
 The severe burn entails serious consequences for the individual and relatives.
-It is mainly characterized as an abrupt event that interrupts the course of life of a person and the family group, often causing an irreparable rupture in the course of life
+It is mainly characterized as an abrupt event that interrupts the course of life of a person and the family group, often causing an irreparable rupture in the course of life1.

 For the majority of burn victims, the hospitalization phase is represented as a moment permeated by suffering, associated with physiological changes, painful procedures, separation from the family and loved ones and from the activities that are sources of pleasure.
 Each day, the severe burn victim discovers that (s)he will have to overcome many challenges to survive and is confronted with changes that happen in his/her body and life.
 In that context, each surgical procedure can signify the hope of recovery.
-The hospital discharge marks the passage to a new phase of daily coping; the experience of the end of a challenge - survival and the recovery from injuries (during hospitalization) - to cope with the external world
+The hospital discharge marks the passage to a new phase of daily coping; the experience of the end of a challenge - survival and the recovery from injuries (during hospitalization) - to cope with the external world2,3.

 After the discharge, the burn victim and relatives take the long course of the adaptation process.
 In this case report, the meaning of this experience is described from the perspective of a 46-year-old female health professional who was a victim of severe burns.